 Whole life insurance lasts for your entire lifetime.
-As long as you keep paying the premium, your whole life insurance policy stays in force.
+As long as you keep making premium payments, your whole life insurance policy stays in force.

 Your premiums typically stay level for your entire lifetime.
 Most whole life insurance products feature level premiums, which means your insurance company cannot raise prices as you get older or if you get sick.
 Term life insurance also features this, but because whole life is meant to last much longer, this point is sometimes of concern to shoppers.

 Some of your premium goes into a tax-deferred savings account with interest.
 Like all insurance products, your premium goes to the insurance company to help spread out financial risk among a large group of people.
 However, what makes cash value life insurance products like whole life insurance unique is that some of your premium is being set aside into a savings account, which your life insurance company will deposit dividends into as an interest payment.

 You can potentially recapture some of the money you’ve spent on premiums.
 Because some of your premium is being put aside into a savings account, you have the potential to recapture that money.
 Note that this comes with many caveats.
 Often, if you attempt to make a withdrawal from your savings account in any way (such as a loan to yourself), the insurance company will charge you administrative fees, penalties, and other charges, and you’ll pay a tax penalty.
 These fees and penalties will eat into any earnings you’ve made on your savings.